oktupol/javascript-chess/README.md

 - The chess castling move, where a king moves two to the side, and a rook takes the king's original place
 - The chess en-passant move, where a pawn may capture an enemy pawn standing next to it (and not diagonally in front of it), if the enemy pawn just moved two fields forward.
 - Disallow moves that would cause the king to be in check.
 Use the `board.getAllPiecesOfColour` and `piece.getMoves` methods for this.

+Also, when implementing the Rook, the Bishop and the Queen, try to make use of the fact that the Queen combines the abilities of the Rook and the Bishop.
+You can even go one step further and say the King is just like the Queen, but with limited range.

+Have fun!